truenas/documentation/content/SCALE/SCALETutorials/Credentials/DirectoryServices/ConfigLDAPSCALE.md

 {{< expand "Does LDAP work with SMB?" "v" >}}
 LDAP authentication for SMB shares is disabled unless you configured and populated the LDAP directory with Samba attributes.
 The most popular script for performing this task is `smbldap-tools`.
-TrueNAS needs to be able to validate the full certifiction chain (no self-signed certificates).
+TrueNAS needs to be able to validate the full certificate chain (no self-signed certificates).
 TrueNAS does not support non-CA certificates.
 {{< /expand >}}
 ## Configuring LDAP